 If you have any questions about the PEP device or PEP therapy after reading this information, please talk to the respiratory therapist, doctor, or nurse.

 Using your PEP device

-- If this is the first time you will use your PEP device, the respiratory therapist or nurse will determine on what level your frequency adjustment dial should be set.
+- If this is the first time you will use your PEP device, the respiratory therapist or nurse will decide on what level the dial should be set.
 With each use, make sure the dial is on this setting.

 - Sit with elbows resting on a table and relax.

-- Perform 10–20 breaths with each use.
-You should use your PEP device 4–6 times per day, or every hour while awake.
+- Perform 10 breaths with each use.
+You should use your PEP device 8 times per day, or every hour while awake.

 Cleaning your PEP device

 Cleaning your PEP device properly is important to decrease the risk of infection.
 The PEP device should be cleaned every night at bedtime.
 That way when you wake up in the morning it will be clean and dry and ready for use.
 Please, do not use bleach to clean the device, and do not put it in the microwave.

 - Take apart the PEP device.
 There are 4 parts to be cleaned: A. the cover, B. the base, C. the mouthpiece, and D. the rocker.